Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 ![alt text][image3]

-In a third an last step, I shuffeled the order of the training and validation data sets.
+In a third and last step, I shuffeled the order of the data sets because they were sorted as you can see in the training- and validations diagrams above.

 ![alt text][image4]

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Final model architecture

+#### looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: